shreytheshreyas/tp/docs/UserGuide.md

 Format: `list`

-* The user must be Project View before listing all tasks.
+* You must be ProjectView before listing all tasks.

 Example of usage: